Book Talk: Scholar unearths Rose Kennedy's less public side

-NEW YORK (Reuters) - Rose Kennedy’s public image as the stoic matriarch of America’s most famous political family is one that she carefully cultivated, but writer Barbara Perry reveals a more vulnerable side in “Rose Kennedy: The Life and Times of a Political Matriarch.”
+NEW YORK, June 27 (Reuters) - Rose Kennedy’s public image as the stoic matriarch of America’s most famous political family is one that she carefully cultivated, but writer Barbara Perry reveals a more vulnerable side in “Rose Kennedy: The Life and Times of a Political Matriarch.”

 The biography of Rose Kennedy, who lived to age 104, includes hundreds of details from her voluminous personal diaries and letters made public by the John F. Kennedy Presidential Library and Museum in 2006.